Haleena426/Phillips-Haleena-Portfolio/final_project_Haleena.md

 ![shoratges people](https://github.com/Haleena426/Phillips-Haleena-Portfolio/assets/149639567/7afa6ee1-c216-4b2f-9283-b0cdf592d2ed)

 * I chose this sketch to outline the second part of my story on how drug shortages disproportionately affect elderly people.
 This data was derived from ASHP and I decided to use the figures of people to represent this data as people are being discussed.
 I think it is clear, besides my lack of artistic ability, that out of the people in that age category, this amount of people are affected.
+With drug shortages, elderly people are not able to fill their prescriptions which then leads to more ramifications.
 I decided to use blue because when I think of medicine I think of blue and blue is also colorblind friendly, going back to my initial point of accessibility.

+The third part of my story emphasizes national drug shortages of common drugs over 5 years.
+As stated before with the U.S not being able to control the external factors of having international manufacturers, the U.S citizens continue to struggle.
+This year, up to September 2023, there is a shortage of about 129 units of drugs and this will continue to increase if the U.S does not have an actionable plan.
+This is then paired with a second graph of what those drugs are specifically.
+In this case, one graph cannot exist without the other.

 ![shoratges bar](https://github.com/Haleena426/Phillips-Haleena-Portfolio/assets/149639567/dfc633d3-205b-4b29-b69a-6c535f6d52d7)